HOW WE TEACH

 However, our math education can feel like a never-ending process of gathering ingredients.
 Every time we meet one teacher, we learn a few ingredients from them.
 We do not know what to do with these ingredients except there is an unspoken trust that a next teacher will come and show us how to turn those ingredients into a dish.
 But when you meet the next teacher, more often than not, the same thing happens - they teach you a few more ingredients, and leave it to the hypothetical next teacher to show you how to cook the dish.

 In the end, most students spent years and years gathering ingredients without knowing what they are cooking, Many would not stick around long enough to ever find out.

-For example, any student whom you would expect to do well in O-level mathematics would be capable of completing our cube-modelling activity.
+For example, any student whom you would expect to do well in O-levels would be capable of completing our cube-modelling activity.
 It is still a challenging task.
 Students will have to develop grit and learn to make wider connections than what is required for the exam questions.
-But it is not undoable.
-Instead of spending all their school years practicing exam questions, some students will be better engaged if part of their time is spent on these challenging but instructive activities.
+But all the math required are already tested in O-levels.
+Instead of spending all their school years practicing exam questions, some students will be better engaged if they spend part of their time on these challenging but instructive activities.

 But before you attempt to model a cube, there are simpler activities to hone your skills .
 We show some "simpler" examples next.